Unofficial Timeline

 • Chuck Cummings accidentally meets Knott in 1987 when in studio and was asked to do a fill on a song for Shaded Pain that Knott’s drummer couldn’t play.[46][62]

-• L.S.U. was living in a small apartment they called The Flats, watching black and white movies until 5:30 am, and then sleeping until 2:30 am.[1]
+• L.S.U. was living in a small apartment, watching black and white movies until 5:30 am, and then sleeping until 2:30 am.[1]
 This would be the apartment complex at Sunset and Fairfax where Knott met many of the people that became characters in later songs.[2]
 Knott first lived with Salmon at these apartments, then Doidge.
 At one point, both Darby Crash and Iggy Pop were said to have lived at these apartments as well.[3]
 In fact, Knott and Doidge’s apartment was rumored to be a place where Iggy Pop once stayed when he was once on a heroin binge.[30]

 • L.S.U. released Shaded Pain on Frontline Records.
 The label didn’t really promote the album, and no churches called for them to play for two years.
 A few writers took notice.[1]